ktasha45/ktasha45/README.md

-- 👋 Hi!
+👋 Hi!
-- 👀 I’m interested in c++, python, AI, recommendation sysytem.
+👀 I’m interested in c++, artificial intelligence.
-- 🌱 I’m currently learning AI(python) and algorithm.
-I want to launch my own application or web service til
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... - ktasha45@gmail.com.
+📫 If you have anything to say, please send an email to **ktasha45@gmail.com**

 <!---
 ktasha45/ktasha45 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.